Balavignesh97/Meterial-calc/README.md

 # Meterial-calc
-first webapp
-material weight calculator
+material weight calculator,helps to calculate the weight of a metal(copper,steel,aluminium,brass) by providing its dimentional values like length,width,thickness